Sequential Ensemble Transform for Bayesian Inverse Problems

 are convex combinations of the original particles $\{u^N_1, \ldots, u^N_N\}$ and thus all lie in the convex hull of the set of original particles.
+In summary, the computational optimal transport executed in the SET algorithm proceeds by first solving for $\C^{\OT,N}$ given the constraints described by Equation \ref{eq.ot.map}.
+In a second stage, the coupling matrix $\C^{\OT,N}$ is then used to transport the particles following Equation \ref{eq.ot.particle.map}.
 For concreteness and in accordance with the previous sections, we denote by $\OTop_\Psi$ the operator that realizes the mapping

 Similar to the operator $\resampop \circ \bayesop_{\Psi}$, the operator $\OTop_\Psi$ maps an equally weighted particle approximation of a probability distribution $\mu$ into an equally weighted particle approximation of $\bayesop_\Psi(\mu)$.
-However, unlike $\resampop \circ \bayesop_{\Psi}$, the support of the particle approximation $\mu^N$ and $\OTop_\Psi(\mu^N)$ are typically disjoint.
+However, unlike $\resampop \circ \bayesop_{\Psi}$, the support of the particle approximation $\mu^N$ and $\OTop_\Psi(\mu^N)$ are typically disjoint.\\